ATL Program Guide

 Question: What are your goals and interests?

-Answer and Directions:
+Answer and Directions: (Unit and ASE coverage area)

 - Automotive / Light duty

-- Automotive Fundamental Certificate
+- Automotive Fundamental Certificate (17 Units - ASE A1, 6 & 7)

-- Automotive Brakes and Chassis Certificate
+- Automotive Brakes and Chassis Certificate (17 Units - ASE A4, 5 & 6)

-- Automotive Transmission Certificate
+- Automotive Transmission Certificate (17 Units - ASE A2, 3 & 6)

-- Automotive Maintenance and Light Repair Certificate
+- Automotive Maintenance and Light Repair Certificate ( 32 Units - ASE A1 - 8)

-- Automotive Technology (AS)
+- Automotive Technology Degree (AS) (60 units - ASE A1 - 8)

 - Medium-Heavy Truck Duty (formerly Diesel Equipment; includes offroad, agriculture and construction)